How to Protect Yourself

 - Self-isolating and staying home when you are feeling ill.

 - Considering protective self-separation if you are a person at high-risk for severe illness from COVID-19, such as older adults, those with chronic underlying medical conditions, and people with compromised immune systems, especially if COVID-19 is known to be spreading in your community.

-- Follow guidelines on the safe wear and care of a reusable cloth mask.
+- Wear a reusable cloth mask in commercial settings and in those situations wear physical distancing may be difficult to maintain.
+Follow these guidelines for the safe wear and care of a reusable cloth mask.